Western supports our students by providing a multitude of resources. Select the links below for more information.

 - Health and Wellness – Western’s Live Well initiative supports and encourages healthy lifestyle choices.

 - Student Handbook (PDF) – Western’s Student Handbook contains information about rules for student conduct, campus policies and schedules, and more.

-- Student Rights and Concerns – Students’ concerns about safety, instruction, or any other issues at Western may be directed here.
+- Student Rights, Concerns, and Disclosures – Students’ concerns about safety, instruction, or any other issues at Western may be directed here.

 - YWCA Child Center – The YWCA Child Center provides childcare on Western’s La Crosse Campus and is open to community members and Western faculty, staff, and students.